 Suria sat stiff against the wall.
 Unlike the others, her eyes refused to dart back and forth in anxious sideway glances.
 Instead, they remained fixed ahead on the door.
 The image of her neighbor’s orange tabby sunning itself came to mind.
 It had become a workday ritual to find that cat sprawled across her driveway.
 She could envision his green eyes sparked from the warmth of the sun as he peered at her; daring her to run him over while that tail tapped ever so lightly against the concrete.
 If she were once again behind the wheel of her Jeep Cherokee, she would have tested the theory of a cat having nine lives.

 Inside the last of her sanity cracked.
 Twenty-six days in a padded cell could do that, especially when you shared it with nine others.
-The original count had been fifteen but she couldn’t think about that now.
+The original count had been fifteen but Suria refused to think about that now.
 Answerless questions could drive a person mad.
-Suria caressed the edge of the dulled knife.
+She caressed the edge of the dulled knife.
 She had stolen it from her dinner tray back when they were given utensils to use.
 Fred would have called it little more than a butter knife but Fred was dead.
-She continued to stroke the blade, feeling more and more like Gollom from The Lord of The Rings.
+She continued to stroke the blade, feeling more and more like Gollum from The Lord of The Rings.
 Soon she might start chanting, my precious.
-Laughter formed in her throat but Suria quelled it and the tiny smile that had reached her lips by shaking her head so her dark hair obscured her face.
+Laughter formed in her throat but Suria quelled it and shook her head so her dark hair obscured the tiny smile that had reached her lips.
 One never knew when they were watching.

 Gabrielle glanced over at Suria.
 The woman seemed content to stare into her lap with a strange half hidden smile on her face.
 It was an odd sensation knowing she planned to cast her fate with the insane.
 Or maybe the prickling grip of fear stemmed from the grand fact that quarantine had become an everyday term and thirty days had seemed a small price to pay to rejoin society.
 Emily pulled on her arm.
 Gabrielle stared down at her daughter.
 “Rest.”
 She said and smoothed back her hair.
 Emily blinked and rubbed her tired eyes.
 Dark circles had formed against her sallow skin.
 “It’s okay.”
 Gabrielle smiled.
 “Stay with Damen.”
 Emily nodded and curled up against her friend’s shoulder.